PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Code Architecture

 \subsubsection{Registry}

-Adding a new daughter class does not require any modifications of the existing code as long as this class inherits from an existing module.
-Concretely, we can freely add as many GPD models as we want.
-On the contrary, if we wish to extend the functionalities of the PARTONS platform to the computation of Tranverse Momentum Dependent parton distribution functions (TMDs), we will have to create all parent classes to define what a TMD is.
+Adding a new child class does not require any modification of the existing code as long as this class inherits from an existing module.
+In particular, we can freely add as many GPD models as we want.
+On the contrary, if we wish to extend the functionalities of the PARTONS framework to the computation of \eg TMDs, similarly to the \href{https://tmdlib.hepforge.org/doxy/html/index.html}{\texttt{tmdlib}} project \cite{Hautmann:2014kza}, we will have to create all parent classes to define what TMDs are.
 Adding a new module simply consists in adding a new file to the whole project.
 The interoperability of the PARTONS structure is thus maintained all way long.
-This essential feature is provided by the Registry.
+This essential feature is provided by the \emph{Registry}.

-The \emph{Registry} is the analog of a phone book, which lists all available modules.
-From the point of view of software engineering, it corresponds to the \emph{singleton} design pattern which ensures that it is unique.
-When a new module is created, the first thing to do is to call this unique instance, and to register the new module with the class name provided by the developer of the module (see \reffig{fig:sequence-registry-register}).
-In return the Registry gives a \emph{unique} identifier encoded in a \texttt{int} variable for performance purposes.

-The following code corresponds to the implementation of the 2011 version of the GK model: \begin{cppcode} #include "../../BaseObjectRegistry.h"
+The Registry is the analog of a phone book, which lists all available modules.
+From the software engineering point of view, the Registry corresponds to the \emph{singleton} design pattern, which ensures that it may exist in the memory only as a unique object.
+The modules are created and registered in the Registry at the beginning of the code execution, when \texttt{const static} variables are initialized in all classes, prior to the execution of the \texttt{main} code.
+Here is an example of such initialization: \begin{cppcode} #include "../../../../include/partons/BaseObjectRegistry.h"